makicamel/file_maker/README.md

   - You can write some lines not only one line in the regexp.txt.
   - If you want to change the regular expression file name or folder name for new files,
     you can custom them by changing constant 'REGEXP_FILE' or 'NEW_FOLDER'.
+  - You can skip making new files process by adding file names to 'IGNORE_LIST' constant.
 # Contributing
   This is my first tool.
   I'm veeeeery grad if you file an issue, pull request or something.